devenkhatri/n8n-workflow-generator/README.md

 # n8n Workflow Generator

 This is a web application that leverages AI to generate n8n workflow JSON configurations from natural language descriptions.
-Users can describe a desired automation or workflow in plain English, and the application will produce the corresponding JSON needed to import that workflow into n8n.
+Users can describe a desired automation or workflow in plain English, and the application will produce the corresponding JSON needed to import that workflow into n8n, along with a visual representation of the flow.

 ## Functionality

 -   **AI-Powered Generation**: Uses Genkit and Google's Gemini model to understand user descriptions and generate accurate n8n workflow JSON.
+The AI is primed with knowledge of the correct n8n JSON structure to ensure high-quality output.
+-   **Workflow Visualization**: Instantly view the generated workflow as a node-based graph.
+This visual diagram helps you understand the flow's logic and structure at a glance.
 -   **Simple User Interface**: A clean and intuitive interface where you can type your workflow description.
--   **Instant Output**: The generated JSON is displayed in a text area.
+-   **Dual Output**: Switch between the raw JSON view and the visualizer with a simple tabbed interface.
--   **Copy & Download**: Easily copy the generated JSON to your clipboard or download it as a `.json` file.
+-   **Copy & Download**: Easily copy the generated JSON to your clipboard or download it as a `.json` file for direct use in your n8n instance.
--   **Built with Modern Tech**: The application is built with Next.js, React, ShadCN UI, and Tailwind CSS for a fast and responsive user experience.
+-   **Built with Modern Tech**: The application is built with Next.js, React, ShadCN UI, ReactFlow, and Tailwind CSS for a fast and responsive user experience.

 ## Getting Started